Cruise from Stockholm – the essential guide

 How to get to Stockholm Port for your Cruise from Stockholm

-The most common passenger terminal used by the major cruise lines in Stockholm is the Stockholm Freehamnen Cruise Terminal, located about 6km northeast of the city center.
+The most common passenger terminal used by the major cruise lines in Stockholm is the Stockholm Frihamnen Cruise Terminal, located about 6km northeast of the city center.

-Check your cruise ticket for the exact location of your cruise line’s port, as several different ones are in use.
+Check your cruise ticket for the exact location of your cruise line’s port, as several different ones are used.

 To reach your cruise terminal from your central hotel, you have the following options:

-• Bus: Some buses go from the center of Stockholm to the port.
+- Bus: Some buses go from the center of Stockholm to the port.
 The journey time is about 40 minutes.
-This is our least favored option as the buses can get crowded and stop very frequently along the way.
+This is our least favored option as the buses can get crowded and stop frequently.
 Plus, you have your cruise luggage to handle too.

 Did you find the article helpful?